Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 What to do next

 Creating a CJM is a good chunk of work, but it doesn't end there.
-Maximize its value by articulating a clear plan for the implementation of ideas and pass it on to the responsible individuals.
-And it's so much easier with UXPressia as it provides an opportunity to collaborate with all of the teammates simultaneously and has exporting and sharing capabilities.
-In addition to that, we have created special e-commerce customer journey map example that already include some general stages and touchpoints.
+Maximize its value by articulating a clear plan for implementing ideas and passing it on to the responsible individuals.

 Rate this post